ory/hydra/sdk/php/swagger/docs/Api/HealthApi.md

 Method | HTTP request | Description
 ------------- | ------------- | -------------
-[**getInstanceStatus**](HealthApi.md#getInstanceStatus) | **GET** /health/status | Check health status of this instance
+[**getInstanceStatus**](HealthApi.md#getInstanceStatus) | **GET** /health/status | Check the Health Status

 # **getInstanceStatus**
 > \Hydra\SDK\Model\InlineResponse200 getInstanceStatus()

-Check health status of this instance
+Check the Health Status

-This endpoint returns `{ \"status\": \"ok\" }`.
-This status let's you know that the HTTP server is up and running.
-This status does currently not include checks whether the database connection is up and running.
+This endpoint returns a 200 status code when the HTTP server is up running. `{ \"status\": \"ok\" }`.
+This status does currently not include checks whether the database connection is working.
 This endpoint does not require the `X-Forwarded-Proto` header when TLS termination is set.
 Be aware that if you are running multiple nodes of ORY Hydra, the health status will never refer to the cluster state, only to a single instance.

 ### Example
 ```php